rmanivannan/sencha-slider-reusable/README.md

 ##How to add this component in a sencha touch view ?

-1] Add 'CustomSlider.js' on views folder.
+1] Add 'CustomSlider.js' into your project views folder.

+2] Add 'CustomSliderOne.css' in to your css folder and include in your project as well.

-2] Add the 'CustomSlider' on to your view file where required
+3] Add the 'CustomSlider' on to your view file where required
 requires: ['Customslider.view.CustomSlider']

-3] Used xtype as 'CustomSlider' for adding the slider on view
+4] Used xtype as 'CustomSlider' for adding the slider on view

 ### Example Usage